-It is important to stress that the automatic Mortar contact surfaces are always located on the outer geometry for both slave and master sides, i.e., contact does not occur on the midsurface of shells.
-A common modelling problem is illustrated in Figure 30-43 that results in extremely large contact stress unless the ignore flag is appropriately used.
-The forming contact is treated differently not only in that shell edge or beam contact is not supported.
-Here any shell master surface must be rigid with its segment normals oriented towards the slave side of the contact.
-Furthermore the contact occurs here on the mid-surface in contrast to the automatic option, while contact on the slave side still occurs on the outer geometry.
-The segment orientation of the (deformable) slave side is on one hand arbitrary, but if it consists of shell elements contact can only occur on one side for a given contact definition.
-In a forming application for instance, the contact between the tool and blank and the contact between the die and blank have to be defined using two different contact interfaces since these contacts typically occur on different sides of the blank.
-Forming solid master surfaces may be rigid or deformable, thus allowing for effects of tool deformation and/or cooling effects.
+It is important to stress that automatic Mortar contact surfaces are always on the outer geometry for both the tracked and reference sides.
+In other words, contact does not occur on the midsurface of shells.
+Figure 30.42 illustrates a typical modeling problem that results in extremely large contact stress unless the IGNORE flag is appropriately used.

+Forming contact is treated differently than automatic contact.
+Shell edge and beam contact are not supported.
+Additionally, any shell reference surface must be rigid with its segment normal vectors oriented towards the tracked side of the contact.
+Furthermore, the contact occurs at the midsurface on the reference side at the midsurface and on the outer geometry for the tracked side.
+The segment orientation of the (deformable) reference side is arbitrary, but, if it consists of shell elements, contact can only occur on one side for a given contact definition.
+For instance, the contact between the tool and blank and the contact between the die and blank must be defined using two different contact interface because these contacts typically occur on different sides of the blank.

+Solid reference surfaces may be rigid or deformable, thus allowing for effects of tool deformation and/or cooling effects.

-Figure 30-42 30 Faceted representation of beams (including 4 quads representing a tip end), shell and sharp solid edges, respectively, the segment geometry indicated by red.
-The contact surface representation of three cubic solid elements is illustrated, with a somewhat exaggerated smoothing for illustration purposes.
-The effect of edge smoothing in contact is illustrated in a section cut bottom right, if the red objects slides to the right and the blue objects are fixed, the sudden detection of a parasitic contact indicated by the double arrow results in a jump in the contact force, this is alleviated by smoothing of the edges below.
+Figure 30.41.
+Faceted representation of beams (including four quads representing a tip at the end), shell edges, and sharp, solid edges, respectively.
+The segment geometry is indicated by red.
+The contact surface representation of three cubic solid elements is illustrated with somewhat exaggerated smoothing for illustration purposes.
+The effect of edge smoothing in contact is illustrated by the bottom right section cut.
+If the red object slides to the right and the blue object remains fixed, the sudden detection of a parasitic contact indicated by the double arrow results in a jump in the contact force.
+This is alleviated by smoothing of the edges below.

-Correct modelling if IGNORE is used, master edge shows excessive penetration but contact surface is adjusted
+Correct modeling if IGNORE is used.
+The reference edge excessively penetrates, but the contact surface is adjusted.

-Incorrect modelling if IGNORE is not used, master edge shows excessive penetration, large contact stress
+Incorrect modeling if IGNORE is not used.
+The reference edge excessively penetrates, causing a large contact stress.

-Correct modelling regardless of IGNORE, master edge is located on outer surface of slave segment, zero contact stress
+Correct modeling regardless of IGNORE.
+The reference edge is located on the outer surface of the tracked segment, causing zero contact stress.

-Figure 30-43 Intersected view of shells in edge-to-surface contact.
-Shell mid-surfaces indicated by dashed lines, outer surfaces by solid lines.
-Slave shell nodes are blue, master shell nodes are red and initial volume of penetration is shaded.
+Figure 30.42.
+Intersected view of shells in edge-to-surface contact for automatic Mortar contact.
+Shell midsurfaces are indicated by dashed lines and outer surfaces by solid lines.
+Nodes of tracked shell elements are blue, and nodes of reference shell elements are red.
+The initial penetration volume is shaded in grey.

-30.21.5 Characteristic length and contact release
+30.23.5 Characteristic Length and Contact Release